The Lord's Prayer: Doorway to God

-The Lord’s Prayer answers our questions about how to pray–answers that grow richer and deeper as we grow in spirit.
+The Lord’s Prayer offers answers about how to pray that grow richer over as we grow.

 It’s incredible how often, when you try to help others, you find that, in the end, you have been helping yourself.
 If I needed any proof of that proposition, I was given it–again–one spring.